Algerian protesters demand Thursday's election be canceled

 Army chief Lieutenant General Ahmed Gaed Salah, who has emerged as Algeria’s most powerful political player since Bouteflika was ousted, has pushed for Thursday’s vote as the only way to resolve the political crisis.

-Reporting By Lamine Chikhi and Hamid Ould Ahmed in Algiers, writing by Angus McDowall; Editing by Hugh Lawson, William Maclean
+Reporting By Lamine Chikhi and Hamid Ould Ahmed in Algiers, writing by Angus McDowall; Editing by Hugh Lawson